p-zander/robotframework-tabular-report/README.md

 ### Basic Example

-The Writers provided by this library can easily be utilized using the `--prerebotmodifier` option (see [here](https://robotframework.org/robotframework//latest/RobotFrameworkUserGuide.html#programmatic-modification-of-results)) either directly during the test execution
+The Writers provided by this library can easily be utilized using the `--prerebotmodifier` option (see ["3.6.9   Programmatic modification of results"](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#programmatic-modification-of-results) in Documentation) either directly during the test execution

 ```bash
 robot --prerebotmodifier CsvWriter:myfile my_tests